The library has partnered with the Virtual Programming Consortium to bring you a Live Virtual Author Event with Chris Bohjalian.

 The Lincoln Award is for teens.
 Four or more Lincoln nominees must be read for teens to be eligible to vote.

 The library has a Bluestem Board and a Caudill Board for children eligible to participate in the voting parties to post the books they have read.
 Make sure your child has been added to the appropriate board when they become eligible and update the board when they’ve read an additional title.

 Hudson Area Public Library patrons can borrow mobile hot spots to take the internet wherever they go.

 A hot spot is a portable device that provides Wi-Fi internet access to computers, phones, or tablets.
-They connect to 4G LTE speeds through a cellular network.
 Library hot spots come with unlimited data and can connect up to 10 devices at a time.
 So, if you want a reliable internet connection for your devices on vacation or don’t have internet at home and have a project to work on, hot spots are a great option.
-Our hot spots work anywhere in the U.S. where there is Sprint mobile coverage.
+Our hot spots work anywhere in the U.S. where there is T-mobile coverage.